xavierchia/xavierchia.github.io/_posts/2022-05-12-founder-patterns.md

 ## Constrains breed Creativity

-Most people struggle when they're asked to write down three ideas.

-But if ask you to come up with two product ideas that would help local bakerys attract more customers, I bet you could do it.
+Most people struggle when they're asked to write down three ideas.But if ask you to come up with two product ideas that would help local bakerys attract more customers, I bet you could do it.

 Writing an essay is a hard for most people.
 But writing 300 words about how the rise of AirBnb is very doable (with a bit of research).

+When I ask you to tell a joke, it’s kind of hard.
+But when I ask you to tell a “knock-knock joke”, it’s kind of easier.

+Constraint make it easier to be creative.

 So the next time you're struggling to come up with ideas, add constraints.
 If you're struggling to come up with answers, make the question more specific.
 If you're struggling to come up with solutions, consider the problem in the context of all limits you're operating within.